github/codeql/cpp/ql/src/change-notes/2024-07-23-using-enum-declaration.md

 ---
 category: minorAnalysis
 ---
 * A `UsingEnumDeclarationEntry` class has been added for C++ `using enum` declarations.
-As part of this, synthesised `UsingDeclarationEntry`s are no longer emitted for individual enumerators of the referenced enumeration.
+As part of this, synthesized `UsingDeclarationEntry`s are no longer emitted for individual enumerators of the referenced enumeration.